Machine Learning Neutrino-Nucleus Cross Sections: Abstract

 \section{Abstract}

 Neutrino-nucleus scattering cross sections are critical theoretical inputs for long-baseline neutrino oscillation experiments.
 However, robust modeling of these cross sections remains challenging.
-For a simple but physically motivated toy model of the DUNE experiment, we demonstrate that an accurate neural-network model of the cross section---leveraging Standard Model symmetries---can be learned from near-detector data.
-We then perform a neutrino oscillation analysis with simulated far-detector events, finding that the modeled cross section achieves results consistent with what could be obtained if the true cross section were known exactly.
+For a simple but physically motivated toy model of the DUNE experiment, we demonstrate that an accurate neural-network model of the cross section---leveraging only Standard-Model symmetries---can be learned from near-detector data.
+We perform a neutrino oscillation analysis with simulated far-detector events, finding that oscillation analysis results enabled by our data-driven cross-section model approach the theoretical limit achievable with perfect prior knowledge of the cross section.
+We further quantify the effects of flux shape and detector resolution uncertainties as well as systematics from cross-section mismodeling.
 This proof-of-principle study highlights the potential of future neutrino near-detector datasets and data-driven cross-section models.